valtua/api-disco-duro/README.md

 node server
 ```

-Or start the server in development mode
+Or start the server in development mode.

 ```sh
 npm run dev